comses-education/github-starter-course/README.md

 GitHub repositories can contain a **README** plain text file in Markdown format.
 Every directory managed in your Git / GitHub repository will display its README when you view that directory on GitHub - here are [some](https://github.com/comses/winter-school-2022/tree/main/projects) [examples](https://github.com/comses/winter-school-2022/tree/main/initial-tutorial).

-It's good practice to add a README file to your repository to tell other people why your project is useful, what they can do with your project, and how they can use it.
-We are using this README to communicate how to learn Git and GitHub with you. 😄
+It's good practice to add a README file to your repository to explain why your project is useful, what others can do with your project, and how they can use it.
+This file is also a README to show how to learn Git and GitHub. 😄 It's READMEs all the way down.

 To learn more about repositories read ["Creating, Cloning, and Archiving Repositories](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-repositories) and ["About README's"](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/about-readmes).

 #### Advanced

-A cloned Git repository consists of all the files and directories you told Git to keep track of with an additional `.git` directory living at to the repository's root directory.
+A cloned Git repository has all the files and directories you told Git to track along with an additional `.git` directory living at to the repository's root directory.
 This .git directory contains all of the magic Git book-keeping and metadata things that capture *which changes came from where, when, from whom, and why*.

-Whenever you are doing Git things (i.e., executing Git commands) you're using the `git` program to interact with the stuff inside the managed `.git` directory of a Git repository.
+Whenever you are doing Git things (executing Git commands) you're using a Git client to interact with the stuff inside the managed `.git` directory of a Git repository.

 ### Clone a repository